Spike-Adding Mechanisms in a Three-Timescale System: Insights from the FitzHugh-Nagumo Model with Periodic Forcing: Determining spike count boundary

 then convert the phase difference into a temporal interval using the relation $\Delta \theta = \omega \Delta t$, with $\Delta t$ is in milliseconds.
 Finally, by considering the intra-burst frequency $f_{burst}$ (in $\mathrm{Hz}$), and accounting for the differences in units between frequency and time variables, we estimate that $\left[ 10^{-3} \times \Delta t \right] = [\, \text{number of spikes} -1 \, ] / f_{burst}$.
 Then,

 For numerical calculations, we set $f_{burst} = 27\,\mathrm{Hz}$ as this was the predominant frequency observed in the constantly forced system.
-Within formula \eqref{E:numSpikesUnshifted}, we round to the next largest integer as a fractional quantity still allows for an additional spike at the saddle.
+Within formula \eqref{E:numSpikesUnshifted}, we round to the next largest integer as a fractional quantity still allows for an additional spike at the folded saddle.
 We add one to account for the spike that occurred before $\theta^{1}_{-2}$.

 We plot contours as the number of estimated spikes transitions through the integers (Figure~\ref{fig:theta_dist_MAT}).
 Observe that the estimated boundaries follow the shape of the actual count boundaries and remain in proximity to these boundaries.
 The error in estimation is attributed to the limitations of this approach outlined in the beginning of this section, namely that the estimates are based off of quantities derived in the $\varepsilon\to0$ limit.
+Indeed, when we repeated the relevant computations using smaller values of $\eps$ (not shown), we observed that the discrepancy decreased accordingly.